 political, technical, and economic factors.
 The emphasis is on theory, analysis

 and action.
 Here are links to the research interests of our current doctoral students and recent graduates.

 Should I apply for the Ph.D. or the MUP?

 - The Urban and Regional Planning Program offer two degrees: the two-year professional MUP (Master of Urban Planning) degree, and the four-year Ph.D.
 Almost all students who apply to the Ph.D. already have their masters (or are currently completing their masters) in urban planning or a related field (such as public policy, environmental studies, geography, architecture, social work, economics, civil engineering, etc.).
 Applicants with other master’s degrees will be considered as well.

 - For most applicants without a masters, applying to the MUP program is usually the appropriate choice.
 However, some exceptionally well-prepared applicants (with just a bachelors degree) may already be interested in pursuing the Ph.D. and choose to apply directly to the Ph.D. program.
 Such applicants have two choices: (a) apply only to the Ph.D. program (since the masters degree, though typical, is NOT a prerequisite for the Ph.D.); (b) simultaneously pursue the MUP and Ph.D. degrees (and thus apply to the integrated MUP/Ph.D. program).

 - If the Masters of Urban Planning (MUP) is a better fit with your interests and academic background, please see this link to the MUP program.

 - The deadline for applications is

 - Can I still apply if I miss the January 15 deadline?
-Generally yes, but do contact the admissions staff if you miss the January 15 deadline to make sure they are still accepting applications.
-We often are able to also review applications received in late January and early February.
+Do contact the admissions staff if you miss the January 15 deadline to make sure they are still accepting applications.
+Sometimes we are able to also review applications received in late January and early February.
 The doctoral admissions committee typically reviews application materials starting in late January, with most decisions about admissions and financial aid

 made by late February/early March.
 The main admissions season concludes by mid April.